 MALT PANNA COTTA TART

 Inspiration can strike in the most unexpected ways.
 I first came across the flavour of malt as an ice cream flavour at Gelupo, one of my absolute favourite London ice cream shops.
 I thought it tasted a bit like cookie dough and knew I had to create a dessert with malt right away.
-We used Horlicks, as well as malted milk biscuits to make this a full-flavoured Mega-Malty experience.
+This took the form of a Malt Pan Cotta Tart.
+We used Horlicks to flavour the pan cotta, as well as malted milk biscuits to make this a full-flavoured Mega-Malty experience.

 150g Salted Butter